 One of TPT's greatest strengths is its network.
 We have strong relationships with people across several sectors, from government threatened species regulators to private land managers, and many organisations in-between.

-TPT began as a volunteer group supported by senior botanists from the Threatened Species Section of the Department of Primary Industries, Parks, Water and Environment (DPIPWE), successfully including more everyday people in the conservation of Tasmania's threatened flora.
+TPT began as a volunteer group supported by senior botanists from the Threatened Species Section of the Department of Natural Resources Tasmania (NRE), successfully including more everyday people in the conservation of Tasmania's threatened flora.